py-pdf/pypdf/docs/user/installation.md

 ## pip

-PyPDF2 requires Python 2.7+ to run, but [Python 2 is dead](https://pythonclock.org/).
+PyPDF2 requires Python 3.6+ to run.
-Please use a recent version of Python 3 instead.

 Typically Python comes with `pip`, a package installer.
 Using it you can install PyPDF2: